 Despite diplomatic hopes for the polls, local people are far more concerned with issues like high unemployment and widespread graft.
 (Photo: AFP)

-Sunday's snap poll was called after ex-prime minister Ramush Haradinaj, a former guerrilla commander, resigned in July to face questioning by a special court in The Hague investigating war crimes from the 1998-99 separatist conflict with Serbia.
+Sunday's snap poll was called after then-Prime Minister Ramush Haradinaj, a former guerilla commander, resigned in July to face questioning by a special court in The Hague investigating war crimes from that era.

-Kosovo, a former Serbian province, is recognised by most of the West but it needs Belgrade -- and its allies Russia and China -- to accept its statehood to get a seat in the United Nations.
+Kosovo has been recognised by around 100 countries but it needs Serbia -- and its allies Russia and China -- to accept its statehood so it can get a seat in the United Nations.

 Serbia is also under pressure to make peace with Kosovo in order to move forward with its EU accession process.